 Stafford Loans (Subsidized and Unsubsidized) are available to students.
-The interest rate on loans as of July 1, 2013 will be 6.8% fixed for Subsidized Loans (unless changed by legislation prior to 7/1/2013) and 6.8% fixed for Unsubsidized Loans.
+The interest rate on Stafford loans from July 1, 2017 to June 30, 2018 will be 4.45% fixed for Subsidized and Unsubsidized Loans.
 Repayment begins 6 months after the student ceases half-time enrollment.
 A Master Promissory Note (MPN) and Entrance Counseling session are required before loans will be processed for first time Stafford Loan borrowers.

 To apply for the Stafford Loan, students MUST complete the following:

-- Complete the Direct Stafford Loan Master Promissory Note which is available online at www.StudentLoans.gov You will need your Personal Identification Number (PIN) to complete the MPN.
-This is the same PIN used to complete the Free Application for Federal Student Aid (FAFSA).
-To request a new or duplicate PIN students can go online to www.pin.ed.gov.
+- Complete the Direct Stafford Loan Master Promissory Note which is available online at www.StudentLoans.gov You will need your FSA ID to complete the MPN.
+This is the FSA ID used to complete the Free Application for Federal Student Aid (FAFSA).
+To request a new FSA ID students can go online to https://fsaid.ed.gov/npas/index.htm

 - Complete the Direct Stafford Loan Entrance Counseling online.

 Students who are graduating, withdrawing, or not planning to return to the college and who received a Federal Direct or FFELP Stafford Loan, MUST also complete Stafford Loan Exit Counseling.
 Exit counseling should be completed online at www.studentloans.gov.
 Students may use the NSLDS website at www.nslds.ed.gov/nslds_SA/ to view their individual Federal (Perkins, Stafford, and PLUS) Loan data at any time using their FSA ID.